 Furthermore Hans is member of the scientific board of the Dutch physiotherapy association (WCF, KNGF), member of the Clinical Consortium on Healthy Ageing of the World Health Organisation (WHO) and since May 2019 President of The International association of Physiotherapists working with Older People (IPTOP, official subgroup of World Physiotherapy).

-Hans Drenth is professor (lector) of “Short-term care and interprofessional collaboration in frail older people” in the research group “Healthy Ageing, Allied Health Care and Nursing” at Hanze University of Applied Sciences Groningen.
+Hans Drenth (PhD) is a professor (lector) of “Geriatric Care in Transition” in the research group “Healthy Ageing, Allied Health Care and Nursing” at Hanze University of Applied Sciences Groningen.
 His research focuses on effective strategies for short-term admission, such as geriatric rehabilitation care and/or specialized care from the nursing home for older people living at home.
 The aim of this is to allow (pre) frail older people to continue living at home longer and, above all, better while retaining functional capacity and autonomy.
 Measures in the field of exercise, nutrition and in the psychosocial domain are important strategies to influence the process of frailty.
 A broad, integrated approach and interprofessional collaboration is essential.

 Hans is specialized in motor function of older people and people with dementia and paratonia in particular.
 He obtained a double doctorate at the RU Groningen and the VU Brussels with the thesis “Motor function, paratonia and glycation cross-linked in older people”.
 From this PhD project the international joint research group ‘Movement-Related impairment in Ageing’, in short ‘Move in Age’ was emerged.

-Hans has a background as a geriatric physiotherapist and is science and research coordinator at ZuidOostZorg, a care and knowledge center for elderly care in Friesland, the Netherlands.
+Hans is a gerontologist and has a background as a geriatric physiotherapist and is science and research director at ZuidOostZorg, a care and knowledge center for geriatric care in Friesland, the Netherlands.

-Prof. Dr. Sytse Zuidema is an elderly care physician and appointed an professor of elderly care medicine and dementia at the University Medical Center Groningen.
-His research focus on dementia in nursing homes and more specifically on challenging behavior, pain and motor systems of dementia.
+Prof. Dr. Sytse Zuidema was an elderly care physician and appointed professor of elderly care medicine and dementia at the University Medical Center Groningen.
+His research focused on dementia in nursing homes and, more specifically, on challenging behavior, pain, and motor systems of dementia.

-His researchgroup includes 7 postdocs/ senior researchers, 24 PhDs.
-He has published more than 110 papers on dementia.
-His research mainly takes place at 20 nursing homes within the University Network of Nursing homes (UNO-UMCG) in the Northern and Eastern part of the Netherlands.
+He has published more than 100 papers on dementia.
+His research mainly took place at 20 nursing homes within the University Network of Nursing homes (UNO-UMCG) in the Northern and Eastern part of the Netherlands.